hashicorp/consul/website/source/api/acl/acl.html.md

 - `AuthMethod` `(string: <required>)` - The name of the auth method to use for login.

 - `BearerToken` `(string: <required>)` - The bearer token to present to the auth method during login for authentication purposes.
-For the Kubernetes Auth Method this is a [Service Account Token (JWT)](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
+For the Kubernetes auth method this is a [Service Account Token (JWT)](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).

 - `Meta` `(map<string|string>: nil)` - Specifies arbitrary KV metadata